Mosque shooter a white nationalist seeking revenge

 Though he claimed not to covet fame, the gunman — whose name was not immediately released by police — left behind a 74-page document posted on social media under the name Brenton Tarrant in which he said he hoped to survive the attack to better spread his ideas in the media.

-And though he portrayed himself in his writings as quiet and introverted, he livestreamed to the world his assault on the worshippers at Christchurch’s Al Noor Mosque.
+He also livestreamed to the world in graphic detail his assault on the worshippers at Christchurch’s Al Noor Mosque.

 Most Read Nation & World Stories